How to Write an Abstract | Steps & Examples

 - Our analysis shows a strong correlation between coffee consumption and productivity.

 - Our analysis showed a strong correlation between coffee consumption and productivity.

 Depending on how long and complex your research is, you may not be able to include all results here.
 Try to highlight only the most important findings that will allow the reader to understand your conclusions.

-Finally, state the main conclusions of your research: what is your answer to the problem or question?
+Finally, you should discuss the main conclusions of your research: what is your answer to the problem or question?
 The reader should finish with a clear understanding of the central point that your research has proved or argued.
 Conclusions are usually written in the present simple tense.

 - We concluded that coffee consumption increases productivity.

 - We conclude that coffee consumption increases productivity.

 If there are important limitations to your research (for example, related to your sample size or methods), you should mention them briefly in the abstract.
 This allows the reader to accurately assess the credibility and generalizability of your research.

-If your aim was to solve a practical problem, the conclusions might include recommendations for implementation.
+If your aim was to solve a practical problem, your discussion might include recommendations for implementation.
 If relevant, you can briefly make suggestions for further research.